Under 2 hours

 For best results before you plant new roses, check the pH of your garden soil and add soil amendments if necessary.
-The ideal for roses is around 6.5.
-You can buy a soil pH test kit or ask your local extension service agent to test your soil for you.
+The ideal pH for roses is around 6.5.
+You can buy a soil pH test kit or ask your local Extension Service agent for a soil test.
 Soil that drains easily and contains nutrient-rich, organic materials will produce healthy plants and more flowers.

 In general, roses grow better and bear more flowers with fertilizer.
-The first fertilization is typically done after the danger of frost has passed in your region.
-Roses are very hungry plants and can be fed with 10-10-10 fertilizer or rose fertilizer.
-Follow the directions on the product for the amount of fertilizer needed and don’t go overboard.
+The first application is typically done after the danger of frost has passed in your region.
+Roses are very hungry plants and can be fed with plant and flower fertilizer.
+Follow the directions on the product for the amount of fertilizer needed.
 Keep feeding them throughout the growing season as the directions indicate.

 Water your plants thoroughly when you first plant them and then again about once a week if rainfall is scarce.
 Roses respond better to water applied to the ground rather than from overhead, so soaker hoses or drip irrigation systems are helpful.

-After you plant your bushes, apply a two- to three-inch thick layer of mulch around them.
+After you plant your bushes, apply a 2 to 3-inch thick layer of mulch around them.
 This helps retain moisture in the soil and discourages weeds from sprouting.

 Once you've learned how to prune roses, you'll be on your way to growing bouquets of beautiful, fragrant flowers.
 Whether you need the right tools or plants, The Home Depot delivers online orders when and where you need them.